-In order to qualify for Wild and Scenic designation a river must be free-flowing and contain at least one "outstandingly remarkable value."
+To qualify for Wild and Scenic designation a river must be free-flowing and contain at least one “outstandingly remarkable value.”

 These “Outstandingly Remarkable Values” or “ORVs” can be scenic, recreational, geologic, fish and wildlife, historic, cultural, or other similar values.
 ORVs are not further defined and are judged based on resource professionals within the federal agencies (USFS, BLM, NPS, or US Fish & Wildlife Service).

 3. Wild and Scenic Rivers are protected from dams

 The Wild and Scenic Rivers Act was written in response to the U.S. policy of dam building in the 1930’s to the 1960’s.
 River segments protected as Wild and Scenic are protected from the building of new dams.

 The Congress declares that the established national policy of dam and other construction at the appropriate sections of the rivers of the United States needs to be complemented by a policy that would preserve other selected rivers sections thereof in their free-flowing condition to protect the water quality of such rivers and to fulfill other vital national conservation purposes.– Wild and Scenic Rivers Act

 The federal agencies (USFS, BLM, NPS, or US Fish & Wildlife Service) are also required to “protect and enhance” the “outstandingly remarkable values” for which they were designated.
 They do this by writing a management plan drafted with input from the general public and local governments.

 4. There are 208 Wild and Scenic River segments